The World's Largest Modern & Contemporary Prints & Editions Platform

 I love Robbo Rat, 2004, Chiswell Street, Islington

 I love Robot Rat is another example of the graffiti war between Banksy and Robbo.
-Painted on Chiswell Street in Islington, Banksy’s piece depicts a stencilled ghetto rat holding a placard which originally read “London doesn’t work”, which he created in 2004.
+Painted on Chiswell Street in Islington, Banksy’s piece depicts a stencilled ghetto rat holding a placard which originally read “London doesn’t work”, created in 2004.
 Later it received a tag from Robbo, who reworked the placard by adding his own name in red letters.

 Yellow Flower by Banksy - MyArtBrokerYellow Flower © Bansky 2007